 More Owls in the NFL

 From practice squads to current free agents, there are others Owls on the cusp of returning to active rosters.
-Find more detail on current contractual agreements and former Rice football players waiting for their next opportunity here.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+Find more detail on current contractual agreements and former Rice football players waiting for their next opportunity here.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Football: Declining optimism exists for Owls delayed season

 - BREAKING: Rice Football delays start of 2020 season

 - College Football and COVID-19: Early August Roundup

 - The Roost Podcast | Ep.
 45 – 2020 Rice Football Offense Preview